 Postgraduate Institute of Archaeology

-An archaeological reconnaissance survey was conducted by the Postgraduate Institute cheap viagra canada of Archaeology in the area around Nilgiri stupa- a colossal ruined stupa- situated in the woods of the Lahugala Wildlife sanctuary of the Ampara District of the Eastern Province.
+An Archaeological Survey in Neelagiri seya Areawas conducted by the Postgraduate Institute of Archaeology in the area around Nilgiri stupa- a colossal ruined stupa- situated in the woods of the Lahugala Wildlife sanctuary of the Ampara District of the Eastern Province.
 This survey was initiated as a pre-requisite of the proposed restoration of the central stupa, which is the main focus of the site.
-Fieldwork was started on 20th June 2011 by a team consisted 1 13 archaeologists.
+Fieldwork was started on 20th June 2011 by a team consisting of 13 archaeologists.
 The survey was funded by the Department of Archaeology on behalf of the Ministry of National Heritage.

 at this point leading to the Nilgiri stupa.
 The road is fairly good up to HädaOya which flows about 3km away from the main road.
 To cross the river and reach the site is on a tractor, as the road has not been developed yet.